-Nicole currently resides in Whispering Pines, North Carolina with her husband and four children.
+Nicole currently resides in Whispering Pines, North Carolina with her four children.
 As Co-Owner, Director, Choreographer, and Instructor for Elite Academy of Dance in Southern Pines, Nicole has made her life’s work sharing her knowledge and passion for Dance with all of her students.

 Mackenzie Broccolo was born and raised in Westerly, Rhode Island and began dancing at the age of 3 at Jeannes Dance and Gymnastics Center where she trained in Ballet, Jazz, Contemporary, Lyrical, Hip Hop, Tap, and Gymnastics.
 Mackenzie frequently traveled to NYC to take classes at institutions such as Broadway Dance Center and Steps.
 She has also traveled all over the US to compete and participate in conventions.
 Knowing she wanted to further her career in dance, Mackenzie received her BA in Dance during her 4 years at Dean College in Franklin, Massachusettes where she also minored in Psychology.
 She trained under Jill Silverman, Gregory King, Rose Pasquarello Beauchamp, Todd Shanks, Laura Young and many other well established names in the community.
 Mackenzie also had the pleasure of traveling with William Evans Modern Company for 2 years.
 While dance is her number one passion, Mackenzie also enjoys fitness and has been teaching at Pure Barre on and off for 5 years.
 She has had great opportunities teaching and choreographing for over 8 years throughout New England and is ready to take her expertise to the South.